 If it’s available to you, I strongly urge you to try traditional Chinese bodywork in the form of tui na (pronounced “twee nah”).
 I go on and on about it, but even after I am licensed to practice acupuncture I will still and always maintain a tui na practice.
 A stressed and anxious mind produces a stressed and anxious body.
 Grief makes for careworn muscles.
 Sadness marks the face and stays there.
 If you’ve never tried it, look at my essay on the subject, here.
 I also wrote an essay about Botox, aesthetic tui na, and mood, here.
 Research studies show that botox can help to relieve depression.
 My own clinical experience has borne the theory behind this assertion.
 As you will see in my essay, the argument that a calm face can translate to a calm and happier mind works for not just botox.
 You can potentially get the results via non-invasive tui na treatments too.

 (Update 12/18: I am a licensed acupuncturist and I do still maintain my tui na practice).

 Tui na can also help with injuries or other functional issues that have left you feeling less than your best.
 If you aren’t too keen on a full bodywork session, you might consider getting ear seeds for stress or any number of conditions.
 Check this blog post, here, if you want to learn more about this easy and simple yet very effective self-care tool.

 Too long/didn’t read?
 In sum, then: pay attention to your body and tend to it as best you can.
 Move if you can.
-Commit to your health and take action, either with a health coach or without, and try–if it’s available to you–traditional Chinese bodywork and mindfulness practices.
+Commit to your health and take action, either with a health coach or without, and try–if it’s available to you–acupuncture, traditional Chinese bodywork, and/or mindfulness practices.
 You’ll be so glad that you did!

 ~~~Just One Question~~~